 Bud Barnett is a performing cowboy poet.
 The ten poems in this collection are examples of his work.

-During part of his childhood, Bud Barnett lived in the Mojave Desert, where his dad rode herd for the Diamond Bar Ranch.
+During part of his childhood, Bud Barnett lived in the Mojave Desert where his dad rode herd for the Diamond Bar Ranch.
 Later, the family moved to northeast Oklahoma and worked as sharecroppers.
-Bud remembers mending fences and being raised around horses and cattle.
+Bud mended fences and worked around horses and cattle.
 In 1981 when his father passed away, Bud began writing poems about the older Barnett’s experiences and the tales he told.
-He has performed at the National Cowboy Hall of Fame and the Myriad Gardens.
-He has also performed at the Oklahoma City Stockyards, several nursing homes, and retirement centers.

 Scope & Content Note

-This collection consists of one series, Poetry.
-Ten poems are printed, one per page, as in a small manuscript for a chapbook.
-One additional page has a biographical clipping taped down, with Bud Barnett’s signature.
+The ten poems in the collection are printed, one per page.
+One additional page has a biographical clipping taped down with Bud Barnett’s signature.

 Diamond Bar Ranch

 The Bud Barnett Cowboy Poetry Collection was donated to the National Cowboy & Western Heritage Museum in 2002 by Bud Barnett.

 The Bud Barnett Cowboy Poetry Collection is the property of the National Cowboy & Western Heritage Museum.
 Materials, even if owned by the NCWHM, may be protected under third party copyright.
 It is the patron’s responsibility to research and secure any such additional copyright and pay any required fees or royalties.
 It is not the intention of the NCWHM to impede upon any third party rights, and the NCWHM cannot be held responsible if the patron is involved in legal action due to violation of third party copyright claims.